MA, State University of New York at Albany 1995

 As enthusiastic about his coaching as about his teaching, Jack coaches the girls novice crew (in his first season they finished second out of twelve boats in the Southeast championships) and was the head crew coach, with oversight over the entire program, for five years.

 Jack and his wife, Penny, were married in the summer of 1999 in the Baylor Chapel, and Penny joined the faculty as an English teacher in the fall of that year.
-Jack and Penny live on campus, where Penny serves as a dorm parent in Hunter Hall.
-They also have two sons, Gus '22 and Redding.
+Jack and Penny lived on campus for many years and have two sons, Gus '22 and Redding '24.